 Te'o and Kekua spoke often, until October 2011 when she mentioned troubles with her current boyfriend.
 This is where their relationship apparently gained steam and became "official."

 Keep in mind that they've still never met.
 Te'o said later that all of his Skype and FaceTime attempts revealed a "black box" rather than a person on the other end.
 Regardless, he told Sports Illustrated Kekua was his girlfriend later that year.

 Despite the hurdles of modern love, the relationship powered forward.
 Several attempts at in-person meetings in Los Angeles and Hawaii failed because Kekua either bailed or someone else (an alleged sister or cousin) showed up in her place.

-On January 16, 2013, Ronaiah Tuiasosopo revealed himself to Te’o as the mastermind behind the elaborate prank.
-The same day Te’o learned of the three-person team who’d invented this fake girlfriend, then dragged out the story for years, Deadspin published its report on the wild series of events.
+On January 16, 2013, Ronaiah Tuiasosopo, who know goes by Naya Tuiasosopo, was revealed to Te'o as the mastermind behind the elaborate prank.
+The same day Te'o learned of the three-person team who'd invented this fake girlfriend, then dragged out the story for years, Deadspin published its report on the wild series of events.

 Te'o told ESPN's Jeremy Schaap that he knew having an online girlfriend wouldn't be received well, so he "tailored my stories to have people think that, yeah, he met [Kekua] before she passed away."